Made-in-America Standing Desk Reviews

 The ZipLift models are designed by a team of American and Canadian engineers with deep experience in designing and manufacturing office ergonomics products such as monitor arms and keyboard trays.
 This shows in the ZipLift’s built-in tilting keyboard tray and ability to accept any monitor arm on the market.
 Even at their full 20″ height extension (good for users up to 6’7″) they have rock-solid stability both front-to-back and left-to-right, and won’t easily tilt over like Varidesk and other models can with even slight pressure on the keyboard tray.

 The standard ZipLift products are made in a top-tier Chinese factory where quality control is ensured by North American engineers, and they come in simple black and white color options.
-However, iMovR has recently introduced a new Made-in-USA variant of their most popular model, the ZipLift+, to satisfy demand from government and other corporate buyers who love the product but prefer to buy American whenever possible.
-Made in the same Michigan plant as the iMovR desks, the new ZipLift USA models employ the same gorgeous, ultra-durable, ergo-contoured, Surf(x) 3D laminated surfaces as they use on their desks.
+However, iMovR has recently introduced a new Made-in-USA variant known as the ZipLift Patriot to satisfy demand from government and other corporate buyers who love the product but prefer to buy American whenever possible.
+Made in the same Michigan plant as the iMovR desks, the new ZipLift Patriot models employ the same gorgeous, ultra-durable, ergo-contoured, Surf(x) 3D laminated surfaces as they use on their desks.
 Color options include the most popular wood grains, but hundreds of custom color options are available for bulk orders.
 The only component still made in China is the frame itself, which is already the highest-quality made of any of the Z-Lift converter on the market, and certainly the quietest.
-The American-made units retail for $125 more than the ones made entirely in China, but are frankly beautiful pieces of office furniture compared to the more utilitarian look of conventional standing desk converters.
+The American-made units retail for $100 more than the ones made entirely in China, but are frankly beautiful pieces of office furniture compared to the more utilitarian look of conventional standing desk converters.
 For bulk pricing options contact iMovR directly.Where to Buy

 Experts’ Rating: 5 stars